 There is no way to completely erase all evidence of scarring, but scar revision can vastly improve the appearance of many scars.

-In an effort to help your scars blend in with the surrounding skin, Dr. Verma strives to create a new scar that is:
+In an effort to help your scars blend in with the surrounding skin, Dr. Fearrington strives to create a new scar that is:

 There are numerous tools and techniques to help achieve these goals.
-Dr. Verma evaluates your scarring to determine the best course of action.
+Dr. Fearrington evaluates your scarring to determine the best course of action.

 Many different factors influence how well your body will respond to scar revision.
 Some of those issues include: